identinet/sanctuary-cheat-sheet/README.md

 ### Define the processing steps

-In sanctuary there's a convenient way of defining the processing steps - the [`pipe`](https://sanctuary.js.org/#pipe) function. [`pipe`](https://sanctuary.js.org/#pipe) takes a list of functions and it passes the output value of one function as the input value into the following function.
+In sanctuary there's a convenient way of defining the processing steps - the [`pipe`][pipe] function. [`pipe`][pipe] takes a list of functions and it passes the output value of one function as the input value into the following function.
 See [Piping](#piping---connecting-function-outputs-to-function-inputs-and-avoid-intermediate-variables) for more information:

 ```javascript
 const myfunction = (parameter1) =>